Iran ratchets up tensions with higher enrichment, draws warnings

 “The doors of diplomacy are open but what matters are new initiatives which are required.”

-Under the 2015 deal between Iran and six powers, most international sanctions against Tehran were lifted in return for limitations on its nuclear work.
+Under the nuclear deal, most international sanctions against Tehran were lifted in return for limitations on its nuclear work.

 Iran’s main demand - in talks with the European parties to the deal and as a precondition to any talks with the United States - is to be allowed to sell its oil at the levels before Washington pulled out of the agreement and restored sanctions.